 Also, Hannah is a member of the Royal Geographical Society (RGS), who have listed the Road to Happiness on their Expeditions Database for 2017.
 You can read about it here.

-Finally, you should know this trip is entirely self-funded.
+Finally, you should know this trip was entirely self-funded.
 We are both self-employed and have saved our own personal cash to fund this trip.

-This expedition is now over, and Hannah & Phil are based in the UK working on their research to create a three part travel book to be released Christmas 2018.
+This expedition is now over, and Hannah & Phil are based in the UK working on their research to create a three-part travel book to be released Christmas 2020.